t2-world/t2.world/t2-PROTOCOL-API.md

     function updateItem(uint256 id, string memory title, string memory hh) public;

-* parameters
+* PARAMETERS
     * id: ID of a certain item.
     * title: new title of the item.
     * hh: new content hash key of the item.

 **description**

-this method update the title and content hash key of the item with the given ID.
+this METHOD update the title and content hash key of the item with the given ID.

 ### getItem